AdrianStorr/Employee-Directory/README.md

 Filter the users by at least one property.

   ##  Instuctions
-  In the terminal create React for application, then run npm install followed by npm start.
+ First create and import components to Employees.js and import react to the app.js.
+Next, in the terminal create React for application, then run npm install followed by npm start.
+Finally, install github pages and deploy application.